 - How To Choose Your Destination In Croatia

 - Snorkeling In Croatia

 - 18 Tips For The First-time Travel to Croatia

 We hope that our packing list for vacation in Croatia will come handy if you plan to visit this beautiful country.

 Do you have anything to add to this packing list for vacation in Croatia?
-Did we help you better plan your Croatian holidays with our packing list for vacation in Croatia?
+Did we help you better plan your Croatian holidays with our ideas on what to wear in Croatia and what to bring?
 Let us know in comments below.